Overblade/overblade-cpp-guide/getting-started/hello-world.md

 std::cout << "Hello World!" << std::endl;
 ```

 Remember when we included `iostream`?
-This is where we use an *object* named `std::cout` ("console out").
+This is where we use an *object* named `std::cout` ("character output").
 Again, if this sounds cryptic to you, don't worry.
 Objects will be covered later, too.

 However, there is going on much more in this single line. `<<` denotes that whatever follows it gets printed to `std::cout`.
 It basically denotes something on the right